Moolah. Paper. Bucks. Dough. Dinero. I’m talking about MONEY. We all wanna make it, right?

 For that reason, I can’t give you an exact number.
 The answer will be different for everyone.
 But I do recommend that you start with $10/day to at least give your campaign a chance to generate a statistically significant number of clicks.

-Sidenote: I can walk you through how to calculate your advertising budget (and your maximum cost per acquisition) inside the Google Ads Master Class!
-There’s an entire section dedicated to budget planning, so if you haven’t joined me yet be sure to get on the Wait List here.
+Sidenote: I can walk you through how to calculate your advertising budget (and your maximum cost per acquisition) inside Search Engine Superstars!
+There’s an entire section dedicated to budget planning, so if you haven’t joined me yet you can do so here.

 But you know what?

 No matter what the experts say (including me)…